DuongNg2911/IBM-Data-Science/Data Science Methodology/README.md

 <img width="644" alt="Screenshot 2024-02-01 at 4 19 13 PM" src="https://github.com/DuongNg2911/IBM-Data-Science/assets/127082369/7c713688-2c0a-45d8-a516-d996aa45d0f7">

 - DS methodology consists of 10 stages and here are the questions to ask at each stage:
-	- Business understanding -> analyic approach (define the issue and solution):
+	- Business understanding -> analytic approach (define the issue and solution):
  		- What is the problem that you are trying to solve?
 	 	- How can you use data to answer the business question?
   - Data requirements -> Data collection -> Data understanding -> Data preparation (get organized around the data)